count questions and (max) points per category (Feature #91)

 History

-Updated by Alexis Bienvenüe over 11 years ago
+Updated by Alexis Bienvenüe about 12 years ago

 AMC processes the scoring strategy and all scoring computations within the perl programs, not with LaTeX.
 LaTeX is only used to pass to the perl program the scoring strategies and the wrong/right answers.
 So I'm afraid the only solution is to hard-code the maximum number of points in the LaTeX source, and maintain the correspondence between this value and the scoring strategy...

-Updated by Pieter Van den Hombergh over 11 years ago
+Updated by Pieter Van den Hombergh about 12 years ago

 Then probably some perling on my side can also help.